 Where to Retire in Fort Wayne and Home Prices

 Fort Wayne has been divided into four unofficial quadrants: northeast, northwest, southeast, and southwest and offers several neighborhoods with diverse populations and housing types.
-Zillow reports the median home value to be $130,400 in late 2018.
+The National Association of Realtors reports the median selling price to be $176,000, during the 3rd quarter of 2020, which is close to an 18% increase from the 3rd quarter of 2019.

 Fort Wayne is home to several schools of higher education, sports teams, many public parks, cultural venues and several health care systems.